Bassetki Cuneiform Tablets Reveal Location Of Lost City Of Mardaman In Northern Mesopotamia

 Cuneiform Tablets: One Of The Earliest Systems Of Writing Invented By The Sumerians

 Mardaman was the administrative seat of a Middle Assyrian governor.
-It was the center of a kingdom which was conquered by one of the greatest rulers of the time, Shamshi-Adad I, in 1,786 BC and integrated into his Upper Mesopotamian Empire.
-However, a few years later it became an independent kingdom under a Hurrian ruler called Tish-ulme.
+It was the center of a kingdom that was conquered by one of the greatest rulers of the time, Shamshi-Adad I, in 1,786 BC and integrated into his Upper Mesopotamian Empire.
+However, a few years later, it became an independent kingdom under a Hurrian ruler called Tish-ulme.

 The location of the city named as Mardaman in Old Babylonian sources dates back to 1,800 BC.